 There are two distinct types of active solar water heating systems that utilize pumps.
 They are:

 Using the energy from the Sun to heat water can save homeowners significant amounts of money in the long run.
-If solar is used to replace all or part of the heating in a home, there are significant savings on the homes energy bill.
-Although solar-electric is popular, it does not save as much money as compared to the investment as solar water heating.
-Savings for solar water heating can be as high as 50%-100% of a homeowners bill.
-As well, the original investment can be returned in as little as three years, although five years tends to be the average payback time.
-This depends largely on how much the Sun shines where the collector is located.
+If solar is used to replace all or part of the water heating in a home, there can be significant savings on the homes energy bill.
+This depends largely on how much the Sun shines where the collector is located, and the price of energy.
 As well, the use of these solar water heaters can result in provincial, state, or federal tax credits or utility rebates.

 The fact that energy used is reduced with the use of solar water heaters is also beneficial to the environment.
 Currently, most energy people use comes from burning a variety of fossil fuels.
 This combustion of fossil fuel resources is associated with a wide array of environmental impacts including climate change, acid rain, and global warming associated with carbon dioxide emissions.
 The use of solar water heating reduces energy use from these fossil fuel sources, benefiting the environment in the long run.